The sciatic nerves branches from your lower back through your hips and buttocks and down each leg.

 Bone spurs on spine

-Sciatica occurs when the sciatic nerve becomes pinched, usually by a herniated disk in your spine or by an overgrowth of bone (bone spur) on your vertebrae.
-More rarely, the nerve can be compressed by a tumor or damaged by a disease such as diabetes.
+Sciatica occurs when the sciatic nerve becomes pinched.
+The cause is usually a herniated disk in the spine or an overgrowth of bone, sometimes called bone spurs, form on the spinal bones.
+More rarely, a tumor can put pressure on the nerve.
+Or a disease such as diabetes can damage the nerve.

 Risk factors for sciatica include: